OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/scene-variables/SceneVariables.md

       <b>String</b>
       <br>
       default:
-      <p class="scene-class-comments">When using resumable rendering, the Lua script named here is loaded after the render prep stage.
+      <p class="scene-class-comments">When using resumable rendering, the Lua script named here is executed after the render prep stage.
 In addition, MoonRay sets some Lua global variables the script can access.
 This functionality is disabled when the script name is empty or when not using resumable rendering.
 Please refer to the checkpoint/resume documentation for more details.</p>
       {%-include image-gallery.html images=site.data.user-reference.scene-objects.scene-variables.SceneVariables.attributes.on_resume_script.images data=site.data.user-reference.scene-objects.scene-variables.SceneVariables-%}
       {%-include video-gallery.html videos=site.data.user-reference.scene-objects.scene-variables.SceneVariables.attributes.on_resume_script.videos data=site.data.user-reference.scene-objects.scene-variables.SceneVariables-%}
       {%-include see-also.html links=site.data.user-reference.scene-objects.scene-variables.SceneVariables.attributes.on_resume_script.links heading=4-%}